bediger4000/kalah/README.md

     -n int
           number of stones per pit (default 4)

 "MCTS" means [Monte Carlo Tree Search](http://mcts.ai/).
 It defaults to deciding what move to make by using Alpha/Beta minimaxing.

 ## Design

 I used the Wikipedia article on [Alpha/Beta minimaxing](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
-I should implemented one level of threading.
+I should have implemented one level of threading.
 Static value calculated as difference of player's pots or stores.

 The MCTS code follows the [MCTS example code](http://mcts.ai/code/python.html),